 2. Vintage Calligraphy

 Embrace the beauty of older styles with vintage calligraphy.
 I once used this for a historical-themed event, and it added an authentic, old-world charm.
+You can explore more calligraphy ideas for beginners to help you master these classic techniques.

 3. Chalkboard Art Letters

 Chalkboard lettering gives that cozy, café vibe to any space.
 I love using white chalk markers on black backgrounds to create rustic kitchen signs that remind me of my favorite coffee shop.
+You can explore more creative chalkboard lettering ideas to find your next project.

 4. Layered Typography